ThimPressWP/wp-hotel-booking/readme.txt

 7. System settings

 == Changelog ==
+== 1.10
+~ Fixed not save Additional Information when using HTML element

 = 1.9.10 =
 ~ Fixed not save Regular price and gallery when edit single room